 Bitstream conformance

+The first coded picture in a bitstream shall be either an IDR picture or a CRA picture.[Ed.Note (YK): Add other bitstream conformance requirements similar as in AVC.]

 Decoder conformance

 Operation of the output order DPB

 The decoded picture buffer contains frame buffers.
 Each of the frame buffers contains a decoded picture that is marked as "used for reference" or is held for future output.
 At HRD initialisation, the DPB fullness, measured in frames, is set to 0.
 The following steps all happen instantaneously when an access unit is removed from the CPB, and in the order listed.